Season

 The RoboMaster University League is open to universities around the world.
 If you love robots and want to showcase your talent and smarts, come and join us!

-Requirement: In principle, only one team per school is eligible to participate in a challenge, and intercollegiate teams are not allowed.
+Team Requirements: In principle, only one team per university is eligible to participate in the same event.
+Alliances are not permitted.

 Register for the competition